amygrinn/cps240-term-project/README.md

 ## Test & Lint

-On Windows, run the command `gradlew check`.
+Run the command `./gradlew check`.

-For all others, run `./gradlew check`.

 This will run all tests and check code formatting.
-In order to fix code formatting automatically, use the command `gradlew fix`.
+In order to fix code formatting automatically, use the command `./gradlew fix`.

 ## Roles